With incomes stagnant and the higher cost of debt payments and tuition, students are paying more to earn less. – via Robert Kiyosaki

 This post is certainly not a bash against teachers.
 I have friends who are teachers and they brilliantly shape the young minds in their classrooms while also being amazing role models.
 Many of my teachers and college professors challenged my mind and encouraged me to think differently and follow my journey.
 So if you’re a teacher reading this…I hope you see that I’m questioning our educational system…not you.
 If anything, this is a call for reflection and me raising a red flag asking why our society has been brainwashed to go into debt for educations that are supposed to help individuals secure a steady job.
 Friends, this is no longer the case.
 It may have been true 20-30 years ago…but not anymore.

 First things first, I’m very thankful for my education.
 I am the product of a fabulous public school system in IL, was very fortunate to have my first 2 years of college at Southeastern Illinois College paid for thanks to my participation on their nationally award-winning speech team (Go Forensic Falcons!) and am finishing up payments for my Bachelor’s Degree from Belmont University here in Nashville.
+I’m glad I was able to get a student loan from SoFi, it was probably the best decision I ever made, if I wouldn’t have gotten it then I probably would have been struggling to pay for my education.

 If you’ve read my story, you know that I was offered a job straight out of college using my degree.
 Super cool!
 The economy eventually caught up with the company that hired me and layoffs occurred multiple times.
 What was I to do?
 Just sit there and take it?
 That’s not like me…so I found something that gave me hope – a partnership with a multiple award-winning direct sales company.